vvaske/MK.MobileDevice/README.md

 - Extract metadata such as phone number, UDID, IMEI, etc.
 - And more!

-Requires certain components protected by Apple's EULA, so please install iTunes, or at least Apple Mobile Device Support and Apple Application Support.
+- Some of the APIs require certain components protected by Apple's EULA, so please install iTunes, or at least Apple Mobile Device Support and Apple Application Support.
+I do not believe I am allowed to redistribute them.

-Avaulable on NuGet.

 ##Documentation
 Documentation is available on [the github page](http://exaphaser.github.io/MK.MobileDevice